 We wasted the day lazily away at Tulum, enjoying every minute soaking up the historical scenery, architecture and powerful location of the most important trade post in the Mayan civilization of the 13th century and didn’t want to stop swimming in the shadow of El Castillo, but nearby was Dos Ojos.
 Dos Ojos: The cenote with two eyes.

-Who could blame us for not wanting to leave?
 We don’t like to follow a strict schedule when we travel.
 We typically have a few things here or there that we have our heart set on doing, but we like to discover the culture, the people and the adventure of where unknown roads will lead us.
-However, on this trip, since we’d only planned on staying at the resort we just had this one day and as much as we wanted to stay at Tulum, we also wanted to swim in a cenote just as much.
+However, on this trip, since we’d never actually planned on leaving the resort we just had this one day to see as much as we could outside the Hotel Zone.
+We tore ourselves away from Tulum and made the short drive to Dos Ojos.

 ► Ranking: #cleandiaper